Little Rock Complete Streets: Bicycle Plan

-The Little Rock Complete Streets Master Plan will serve as the City’s blueprint for the development and implementation of Complete Streets and active transportation projects, policies, and programs.
-The Complete Streets Master Plan will help create a safer, more comfortable transportation environment for people of all ages, abilities, and backgrounds, especially for people who walk, bike, and use mobility assistance devices like wheelchairs or walkers.
-This long-range planning document will fuse inspiration and ideas from Little Rock residents and community stakeholders with technical analysis of current conditions and needs and best practices in Complete Streets, bicycle, and pedestrian facility design.
+The Little Rock Complete Streets: Bicycle Plan will serve as the City’s blueprint for the development and implementation of bicycle projects within Little Rock's Complete Streets and active transportation projects, policies, and programs.
+The Complete Streets: Bicycle Plan will help create a safer, more comfortable transportation environment for people of all ages, abilities, and backgrounds.
+This long-range planning document will fuse inspiration and ideas from Little Rock residents and community stakeholders with technical analysis of current conditions and needs and best practices.
+The City of Little Rock intends to fold the Complete Streets: Bicycle Plan into a more holistic Complete Streets, Transportation, or Citywide plan in the future.

-Walking and bicycling are on the rise in Little Rock.
-Residents have shared with the City their desire for safer, more connected, and more comfortable streets and trails to support walking and bicycling.
+Bike commuting is on the rise in Little Rock.
+Residents have shared with the City their desire for safer, more connected, and more comfortable streets and trails.
 Creating these public spaces is about more than just helping people get from point A to point B. The benefits of a pedestrian- and bicycle-friendly community encompass health, equity, environment, safety, economic development, and overall quality of life.

 Through numerous plans, policies, and projects, the City of Little Rock and our partners throughout the region have begun to transform our public spaces to make active transportation travel choices like walking and bicycling more accessible to Little Rock residents and visitors.
 From major capital projects like the Big Dam Bridge and the Arkansas River Trail to small investments like ADA-compliant curb ramps or signed bicycle routes, investments in bicycle and pedestrian infrastructure have a big impact on people’s transportation and recreation choices.
 Recent City initiatives like the Complete Streets Ordinance (2015), Master Trail Plan (2016), Master Streets Plan (2018), and Master Bike Plan (2018) identify concrete strategies to integrate pedestrian and bicycle facilities into future transportation projects.
 Regional and state plans like Metroplan’s 2050 Long Range Transportation Plan (2018) and the statewide Arkansas Bicycle and Pedestrian Transportation Plan (2017) also provide important guidance for investments in active transportation.
 The Complete Streets Master Plan will synthesize many of these plans and policies to create a singular guide to advance walking and bicycling in Little Rock.

-Figure 1.
+Figure 2.
+Time extended!
 ALTA Planning's timeline for Little Rock's Master Complete Streets Plan.

 How Else to Get Involved

-Thank you for your above engagement with the Complete Streets Master Plan.
+Thank you for your above engagement with the Complete Streets: Bicycle Plan.
 Are you looking for more ways to make Little Rock a safer and more welcoming place to walk and bike?
 There's no quit in you!
-Here are some more ways to get involved above and beyond the Complete Streets Master Plan.
+Here are some more ways to get involved above and beyond the Complete Streets: Bicycle Plan.

 1. METROPLAN SURVEY: Five themes have emerged in Metroplan's Regional Advisory Committees.
 How important are these themes to you and why?
 Take their brief online survey to inform Metroplan priorities.